VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 {{< details title="Show answer" closed="true" >}}

-The adiabatic temperature gradient in MESA is called "grade", and the radiative temperature gradient is "gradr".
+The adiabatic temperature gradient in MESA is called "grada", and the radiative temperature gradient is "gradr".

 {{< /details >}}